kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

   - need of renaturing
   - need of returning reported states of downsynced objects
   - need of delete propagation for downsyncing
-- The CR is managed by edge-mc (placement transformer).
+- The CR is managed by KubeStellar (placement transformer).
-  - At the initial implementation before edge-mc side controller become ready, we assume SyncerConfig is on workload management workspace (wm-ws), and then which will be copied into mb-ws like other workload objects.
+  - At the initial implementation before KubeStellar side controller become ready, we assume SyncerConfig is on workload management workspace (wm-ws), and then which will be copied into mb-ws like other workload objects.
   - This should be changed to be generated according to EdgePlacement spec.
 - This CR is a placeholder for defining how KubeStellar-Syncer behaves, and will be extended/split/merged according to further design discussion.
 - One CR is initially created by the command for KubeStellar-Syncer enablement in mb-ws (`kubectl kubestellar syncer-gen <name>`)